 "Felony voting restrictions in the U.S. are political anachronisms reflecting values incompatible with modern democratic principles.
 At the edge of the millennium these laws have no purpose.
 To the contrary, they arbitrarily deny convicted offenders the ability to vote regardless of the nature of their crimes or the severity of their sentences, they create political 'outcasts' from taxpaying, law-abiding citizens who are ex-offenders, they distort the country’s electoral process and they diminish the black vote, countering decades of voting rights gains...

 Given the major impact of felony disenfranchisement laws on the voting population, and in particular their strikingly disproportionate impact on African Americans, policymakers should consider alternative policies that will better protect voting rights without injury to legitimate state criminal justice interests.
 We believe the best course of action would be to remove conviction-based restrictions on voting rights.
 At the federal level, Congress should enact legislation to restore voting rights in federal elections to citizens convicted of a felony, so that the ability to vote in federal elections is not subject to varying state laws.
 State legislatures should also eliminate state laws that curtail the franchise for persons with felony convictions within their states."

-Charlie Crist, Jr., JD, Governor (R) of the State of Florida, stated the following in his Apr.
+Charlie Crist, Jr., JD, then Governor of the State of Florida, stated the following in his Apr.
 3, 2007 article "Wednesday My View: Florida Must Begin Automatic Restoration of Ex-offender Rights," available at www.tallahassee.com: